audiri.

 The decedent's name, where they are now, the caller's name and relationship, and a number to call back.
 Captured the same way every time, and waiting in your dashboard before you pick up the phone.

-The moment the call ends, the director on call gets a push and an SMS with a short summary and the callback number.
+The second the call ends, it sits at the top of the on-call director's queue — a short summary and the callback number, ready before they reach for the phone.
+Push and SMS to the director's mobile are rolling out next.
 No voicemail box to check at seven in the morning, no message lost overnight.

 Audiri remembers what has already been said.
 The family never has to repeat themselves, and the conversation never resets back to the beginning.